open-mmlab/mmsegmentation/configs/imagenets/README.md

 ```

 ### Evaluation
-- The mmsegentation supports the evaluation on the val set.
+- The mmsegmentation supports the evaluation on the val set.
 - To evaluate the test set, please submit the prediction to the online benchmarks: ([Fully unsupervised](https://codalab.lisn.upsaclay.fr/competitions/1317)| [Distance matching](https://codalab.lisn.upsaclay.fr/competitions/1315)
 |[Semi-supervised](https://codalab.lisn.upsaclay.fr/competitions/1318)|[Free](https://codalab.lisn.upsaclay.fr/competitions/1316))
 More details about online benchmark is on the [project page](https://LUSSeg.github.io/).